mojaloop/mojaloop/contribute.md

 2) Setup Kubernetes
 To Setup Kubernetes to run the Central Ledger follow the setup instructions detailed in the [kubernetes.md](https://github.com/mojaloop/central-ledger/blob/develop-PI3/KUBERNETES.md).

-## Local Environement Setup
+## Local Environment Setup
-To setup a local instance of Mojaloop in a lab or similar environement using vagant follow the [Local environment setup instructions](https://github.com/mojaloop/interop-devops/blob/master/README.md).
+To setup a local instance of Mojaloop in a lab or similar environment using vagant follow the [Local environment setup instructions](https://github.com/mojaloop/interop-devops/blob/master/README.md).

 Repositories for Docker containers, NPM packages, etc. are provided by JFrog
 ![Artifactory](https://github.com/mojaloop/docs/blob/master/Wiki/Powered-by-artifactory_02.png) at https://mojaloop.jfrog.io/mojaloop